Snaacky/thewiki/docs/tutorials/comparison.md

 #### Installation

-Download and install [VSPreview](https://github.com/Jaded-Encoding-Thaumaturgy/vs-preview) using `pip` in a terminal window:
+Download and install [VSPreview](https://github.com/Jaded-Encoding-Thaumaturgy/vs-preview) using `pip` in your terminal:

 ```powershell
 pip install vspreview